How To Move To Mexico – Perfecto

 - The cost of living is 50% of, say, Chicago.

-- You can get a permanent visa, which is not accessible in most other countries.
-Try being a full-time expat in Australia.
+- You can get a permanent resident visa in Mexico.
+This isn’t possible in most other countries.
+Try being a full-time American expat in Australia.

-- The right time zone (vs. say Bali or Portugal.)
+- We are in the right time zone (vs. Bali or Portugal.)

 - Easy flights to the USA and beyond.